Now they’re looking for work.

 Seven coaches and five general managers were fired Monday in a flurry of pink slips that were delivered the day after the regular-season ended.

 Three teams made it a clean sweep, saying goodbye to the GM along with the coach _ San Diego, Cleveland, Arizona.
-General managers also were fired in Jacksonville and in New York, where Rex Ryan held onto his coaching job with the Jets despite a losing record.
+General managers also were fired in Jacksonville and New York, where Rex Ryan held onto his coaching job with the Jets despite a losing record.

-He led them to a run of four straight NFC championship games, a streak that ended with a trip to the NFL title game.
 But the team hasn’t won a playoff game since 2008 and after last season’s 8-8 finish, owner Jeffrey Lurie said he was looking for improvement this year.
 Instead, it was even worse.
 The Eagles finished 4-12.